maxsakharov/kafka-connect-sample/README.md

 ### Why?

 This is a sample project which shows how Kafka Connect works on example of the kafka-connect-rest plugin.
-Using that project you start kafka ecosystem locally.
+Using that project you can start kafka ecosystem locally.

-Making changes to the config/config.json you can see how kafka-connect-rest plugin works.
+Making changes to the `config/config.json` you can see how kafka-connect-rest plugin works.

 ### Kafka Connect